What Does "Case Ready for Interview" Mean? NVC and Embassy Guide 2026

 • »

-"Case ready for interview" means the National Visa Center (NVC) has forwarded the completed application file to the relevant U.S. embassy or consulate, which now controls scheduling.
+"Case ready for interview" means the National Visa Center (NVC) has forwarded the completed application file to the relevant U.S. embassy or consulate.

 • »